fbpx

 A fall snowstorm with light snow can take out an astonishing number of trees.

 On October 29, 2011, the Mid-Atlantic and Northeast U.S. were racked by a Halloween snowstorm that no one took seriously until they woke up to blizzard conditions on Saturday.
 Tree damage from the snow was astonishing – from Pennsylvania to Maine, tree limbs crashed on power lines, taking out massive portions of local power grids.
-When the snow ended, every neighborhood in the storm’s track had lost trees and nearly 3 million households were without electricity.
+When the snow ended, every neighborhood in the storm’s track lost trees, and nearly 3 million households were without electricity.

 fall snowstorm damages trees